armaber/articles/NtQueryTimerResolution/usleep.md

 - [timeBeginPeriod](https://learn.microsoft.com/en-us/windows/win32/api/timeapi/nf-timeapi-timebeginperiod)
 sets the resolution, [timeGetDevCaps](https://learn.microsoft.com/en-us/windows/win32/api/timeapi/nf-timeapi-timegetdevcaps) returns the *MinimumResolution, MaximumResolution*.
 The parameters are expressed in *milliseconds*.
-- Applications are not meant to retrieve the current resolution, given the concurrent adjustment.
+- Applications are not meant to retrieve the active resolution, given the concurrent adjustment.
-- Timing deviations can be analyzed with `wpr` **Power** profiling .
-Use *XPath* to extract events from **.etl** file.
+- Timing deviations can be analyzed with *wpr* **Power** profiling .
+Process the *.etl* file using **XPath** queries.
 - Typical clock frequency on *Windows 10* is **100 Hz**, *Windows Server* runs at **500 Hz**.